 Purchase larger diapers.
 If your baby’s diapers are too tight, going to the next size up can prevent chafing that can lead to a rash.
 You also want to make sure you’re not putting the diaper on too tight – ideally, you should be able to fit two fingers into the waist of the diaper.

 Use natural wipes.
 Just like diapers, some wipes contain ingredients that can cause a rash.
-Lower this risk by using wipes that are hypoallergenic and antibacterial, free of irritating chemicals and fragrances, and contain aloe.
+Lower this risk by using wipes that are hypoallergenic, free of irritating chemicals and fragrances, and contain aloe.

 Let baby’s skin breathe.
 Because many diaper rashes are caused, or exaggerated by, moisture sitting on the skin, you should let baby go diaper-free every now and then.
 During this time you can take baby outside if the weather is nice, or have them play on a waterproof mat that’s covered with a soft material.